Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Aggressively popularized "best practices" often have a tendency of manifesting cargo cults around them, enticing developers to apply design patterns or use specific approaches without giving them a much needed second thought.
 In the context of automated testing, I find this prevalent when it comes to our industry's unhealthy obsession with unit testing.

-In this article I will share my observations about this testing technique and explain why I believe it to be inefficient.
+In this article I will share my observations about this testing technique and go over why I believe it to be inefficient.
 I'll also explain which approaches I'm currently using instead to test my code, both in open source projects and day-to-day work.

 *Note: this article contains code examples which are written in C#, but the language itself is not (too) important to the points I'm making.*